katiechurchwell/note-taker/Develop/README.md

 SO THAT I can organize my thoughts and keep track of tasks I need to complete

 ## Acceptance Criteria
-WHEN I click on the link to the notes page

-THEN I am presented with a page with existing notes listed in the left-hand column, plus empty fields to enter a new note title and the note’s text in the right-hand column

 WHEN I enter a new note title and the note’s text